pioroj/lms/README.md

 #### Library Management System

 LMS is my first project connecting Java, Spring and JPA.

 LMS has two modules - for admin and user.
 Admin manages users and books.
 User can order and return book.
+I am going to add some features.